Boston United F.C.: History

 Joint managers Rob Scott and Paul Hurst resigned from the club in 2011 and were appointed joint managers of Conference National side Grimsby Town.
-Club chairman David Newton revealed he was beginning legal proceedings against the pair and Grimsby Town, for breach of contract.
-The Pilgrims wasted no time appointing former Boston player Jason Lee and current player Lee Canoville as joint caretaker managers.
-With only 7 Conference North games remaining, the pair guided United to a 3rd-place finish in the league setting up a play-off tie against Guiseley.
-Boston lost the first leg 1–0 at Nethermoor Park but fought back in the return leg winning 3–2 at the Jakemans Stadium to take the match to extra-time and penalties.
-Boston went out losing 2–3.

-After a decent start to the 2012/13 season, Boston started to drop off the promotion pace, with a 7-game winless run from November to mid-December not aiding their cause.
+Club chairman David Newton revealed he was beginning legal proceedings against the pair and Grimsby Town for breach of contract.
+The Pilgrims appointed former Boston player Jason Lee and current player Lee Canoville as joint caretaker managers.
+With only seven Conference North games remaining, the pair guided United to a 3rd-place finish in the league setting up a play-off tie against Guiseley.
+Boston lost the first leg 1–0 at Nethermoor Park but fought back in the return leg winning 3–2 but would later miss out on penalties.
+After a decent start to the 2012–13 season, Boston started to drop off the promotion pace, with a 7-game winless run from November to mid-December not aiding their cause.
 More inconsistency followed, and Jason Lee was sacked.
 Graham Drury took over within the same week but left the club after less than 2 months.
-Dennis Greene took over soon afterwards, but after a good start couldn't help the club from finishing higher than a poor 16th place, just 5 points above the relegation zone.
+Dennis Greene took over soon afterwards, but after a good start could not help the club from finishing higher than a poor 16th place, just 5 points above the relegation zone.

-The following season was a marked improvement in both league and cups.
-Whilst Boston fell at the 2nd hurdle (2–0) at Brackley, they made the last 32 of the FA Trophy with wins over Redditch and Southport, before a 2–0 loss at Tamworth.
-In the league, they held on to a top 5 spot for most of the season and never fell below 8th, but they couldn't keep up with late surges by Hednesford and Guiseley, ending 1 place and 6 points off the playoffs in 6th.

-The following season Boston did make the play-offs however, securing a place with a 4–1 victory at Solihull Moors before a 0–0 draw at home to relegated Leamington was enough to secure third place.
-A 0–0 draw at Chorley's Victory Park set up a winner takes it all second leg at York St, and goals from Scott Garner and Kaine Felix put Boston 2–0 ahead.
-However, Chorley forced extra time with an overhead kick from Adam Roscoe late in injury time.
-Despite Roscoe's extra time red card, Boston failed to score a third and the game went to penalties, which United lost after seven spot kicks when Sam Ashton saved Rene Steer's penalty.